AutumnNippert/manto_docs/docs/4. Issues/4_issues.md

 > not inhabited, was formerly a city and was called Oechalia.
 The
 > account given by the Euboeans agrees with the statements of Creophylus
 > in his Heraeleia ; and Hecataeus of Miletus stated that Oechalia is in
-> Scius, a part of the]{.mark} territory of Eretria.
+> Scius, a part of the] territory of Eretria.
 Nevertheless, I
 > think that the whole version of the Messenians is more probable than
 > these, particularly on account of the bones of Eurytus, which my story
 > will deal with later."*